Posted On November 22, 2017

-My son was born full term at 4 pounds 10 ounces in the early morning of November 8th after a four hour drive lying in the back seat of the car in labor, starring out at the starry night sky.
-During this drive I can remember seeing several shooting stars, which I thought it was a good omen of what was to come.
+My son was born full term at 4 pounds 10 ounces in the early morning of November 8th after a four hour drive lying in the back seat of the car in labor, starring out at the sparkling night sky.
+During this drive I can remember seeing several shooting stars, which I thought was a good omen of what was to come.
 About 45 minutes away from the hospital my water broke, and as I began pushing I could feel his head crowning.
 Once I got to the hospital, they frantically rushed me up to the delivery room and began prepping me in a hurried manner, and as I made that final “push” and he came out, I can still hear the doctor’s voice saying “we’ve got a preemie” as he laid his warm wet body on my stomach, and I can remember thinking to myself, “he’s not a preemie, why are they saying that?”
 But as I looked down at his small trembling body, reddish and water-logged, his eyes were wide open with a kind of stricken and panicked look.
 I reached down and took his small hand in mine, and began gently caressing his soft head to comfort him.
 As he turned and look at me, and our eyes first met, it was as if everything around us disappeared and we were still one.
 He stopped crying, became motionless and just gazed at me.
 I was amazed as to how small he was.
 I remember thinking he was the most beautiful thing I had ever seen.
 It was love at first sight.

 Then I remember the commotion as they began clearing his air-passages, wrapped him in a blanket and rushed him off for tests and further examination.
 As I laid there starring up at the ceiling, my mind faded and subsided from sheer exhaustion, and I slowly slipped into the silence of the aftermath.
 I woke up a few hours later in the recovery room, and as I laid there reflecting back on what I had just experienced, it all seemed like a dream.
 I felt my body aching and throbbing with intensity, which now seemed strangely empty and somehow void of life.
 I can remember thinking “that wasn’t so bad”, even though a short time earlier I had been in excruciating pain while wondering if I would survive it, now I laid silently in the quiet of the aftermath while momentarily longing to do it again.
 It was one of the most painful, beautiful and profound experiences I had ever had.
 I had to just lay there in what now seemed like a dream and try to take it all in.
 I was attempting to somehow comprehend it while still feeling consumed with all the emotions I was feeling.
 My mind began racing with anticipation and all I wanted to do was hold my little boy, gaze into his eyes, and comfort him with love while welcoming him into the world.

 Some time later I was taken to my room where they had his crib set up next to my bed, and when they finally brought him in and went to lay him in the crib, I wanted to hold him instead so I could feel him next to me and intimately study his beautiful little face and body.
-I wanted to get to know who I had felt growing inside of me that I could only talk to with my heart while singing sweet lullabies.
+I wanted to get to know who I had felt growing inside of me that I could only talk to with my heart while caressing my stomach and singing sweet lullabies.
 After a while the doctor came in to inform me that despite his low birth weight, he was actually well-developed and appeared quite healthy.
 He said “we don’t normally allow babies under 5lbs. to go home, but he seems perfectly healthy, so we are going to make an exception.”
 I felt a desperate sense of relief and was excited to go home the next day with my beautiful little boy that I had waited so long to get to know.

 As we got home and settled in, I was still recovering from the birthing experience, and was totally consumed with the much anticipated experience of being a “Mom”.
 As he was breastfeeding I began noticing that he seemed irritable and as though he was experiencing pain of some kind.
 Though he loved being at my breast, as he drank my milk, he seemed anxious somehow, he would pull off, cry and clench my nipples with his little hands, then, relax and go back to sucking.
 I then noticed that he didn’t seem to be having regular bowel movements, and when he finally did, they were more like squeezing toothpaste out of the tube, long and skinny.
 Concerned, I took him in to see the doctor three days after he was home to try and find out what was wrong.
 This marked the beginning of a nightmare that would last for over a year and would challenge me in ways I had never even contemplated before.